mashable-rss

 What happened to the Wordle archive?

-The entire archive of past Wordle puzzles used to be available for anyone to enjoy whenever they felt like it.
-Unfortunately, it has since been taken down, with the website’s creator stating it was done at the request of the New York Times.
+The entire archive of past Wordle puzzles was originally available for anyone to enjoy whenever they felt like it, but it was later taken down, with the website’s creator stating it was done at the request of the New York Times.
+However, the New York Times then rolled out its own Wordle Archive, available only to NYT Games subscribers.

 Is Wordle getting harder?